Exclusive: BlueCrest overhauls $620 million "black box" hedge fund

 The old model in BlueMatrix - a program trading at ultra-fast speeds to bet that stocks that had moved out of line with other stocks would fall back into line - has been left in the new system.

 BlueMatrix is one of the funds in which BlueCrest’s AllBlue has a holding.
-AllBlue said in August that BlueMatrix was responsible for a 1.16 percent loss for its portfolio during the first half of 2012.
+AllBlue said in August that BlueMatrix had lost 1.16 percent during the first half of 2012.

 “High levels of single stock correlations continued to present a challenging environment for statistical arbitrage strategies,” AllBlue said in an investment update at the time.

-Note: (This story is corrected to make clear in 15th paragraph that BlueMatrix, not AllBlue, lost 1.16 percent)